Blog/Comparison

 Oura can auto-detect strength training as an activity type and log it, but that's where it stops.
 There's no rep counting, no set tracking, no weight logging, no exercise library.
 Oura is a recovery sensor, not a training tool.

 Incredible includes a complete strength training system -- exercise library, Apple Watch set logging, reusable templates, and real-time tracking from your wrist.
-Every rep you log feeds into your readiness and fitness calculations.
-The muscle group recovery estimates are based on your actual volume and intensity, not generic timelines.
+Logged sets contribute to recorded strength workout load, daily training context, and Fitness.

 Fitness Score